stat545ubc-2021/functions-mathiasdelhaye/Assignment B2 - R package/countiteration/README.md

 <!-- badges: end -->

-The goal of countiteration is to count the number of iteration of each possibility of a variable from a tibble.
+The goal of countiteration is to count the number of iteration of each possibility of a variable from a tibble or a dataframe.
 This does not include the NA that can be found in the variable.
 This function doesn’t work on numerical variable.

 ## Installation